When is is put in English? Uses of was - were

 (to be very happy)

-I am on cloud nine!
+I'm on cloud nine!
 She said yes to me!
 Can you believe it?
-I am extremely happy!
+I'm incredibly happy!
 She told me yes!
 Can you believe it?

-As you can see, the verb to be is very popular and diverse, so you can use it in any situation with almost any tense.
-Having dealt with the conjugations of this verb and its role in the sentence, you should have no difficulty in using it.
-Devote some time to English exercises on this topic to consolidate the material, make up your own examples and, most importantly, practice the language with native speakers.
-Because in no other exercise you will find as much benefit as you can get from people who use this language on a daily basis and can help you with any language barriers.
+As you can see, the verb to be is very popular and varied, so it can be used in any situation with almost any tense.
+Once you understand the conjugations of this verb and its role in a sentence, you should not have any difficulty using it.
+Devote some time to English exercises on this topic to reinforce the material, compose your own examples, and most importantly, practice the language with native speakers.
+Because you won't find as much benefit in any exercise as you can get from people who use the language on a daily basis and can help you with any language barriers.

-Even if you have just started learning English, you probably met a sentence that would begin with a turnover there is or there are.
-We know from experience that even intermediate students have difficulty using there + be.
-Not because this construction is difficult to understand, but because there is no direct equivalent to the phrase in Russian.
-That is why students often forget to use it.
-In this article, we'll talk about possible use cases. there + be, we will give examples and a small test at the end of the article.
+Even if you have just started learning English, you have probably come across a sentence that begins with the phrase there is or there are.
+From our experience, we know that even students with an average level of knowledge have difficulty using there + be.
+Not because this construction is difficult to understand, but because in Russian there is no direct equivalent to the phrase.
+This is why students often forget to use it.
+In this article we will talk about possible use cases there + be, we will give examples and a small test at the end of the article.

-So what does turnover mean? there is / there are in English and when should we use them? you know what the word is there translates as "there", and the verb to be- to be.
-If you combine two words, you get "there is."
-Hence the function of this construction follows: when we want to report that something is somewhere, is, then we use there + be.
+So, what does RPM mean? there is / there are in English and when should we use them?
+You know what the word is there translated as “there”, and the verb to be- be.
+If you combine two words, you get “there is.”
+This is where the function of this construction follows: when we want to communicate that something is somewhere, we use there + be.

 There are many books in room 145. – There are many books in room 145.

-Note that the turnovers themselves there is / there are are not translated into Russian.
-Conventionally, they can be translated into Russian with the words “there is”, “there is”, “exists”, “is located”.
-That's why we want to start translating literally from Russian it exists , it there.
+Please note that the revolutions themselves there is / there are are not translated into Russian.
+Conventionally, they can be translated into Russian with the words “is”, “is available”, “exists”, “is located”.
+That’s why we so want to start translating literally from Russian it exists , it there.
 But you can't do that.
-Also, sentences that start with there+be, we start translating from the end, that is, first we report the place where this something is located.
+And also sentences that start with there+be, we start translating from the end, that is, we first tell the place where something is located.

-How to use the there is / there are construction in English
+How to use there is / there are in English

 Statement